yangymargaret/REUNION/README.md

 - --component: the number of components to keep when applying SVD to the accessiblity feature matrix and the peak-motif feature matrix of the peaks, default = 100

 - --component2: the number of feature dimensions to use when building the feature matrix of the peaks in the accessibility feature space and the sequence feature space, default = 50.
-Please note that component2 <= component.
-The total number of feature dimensions for a peak is d=2*$component2.
+Please note that $component2 <= $component.
+The total number of feature dimensions for a peak is d=2*$component2, as we concatenate the accessibility feature vector and the sequence feature vector for the peak.

-- --neighbor
+- --neighbor: the number of K nearest neighbors (KNN) estimated for each peak in the accessibility or sequence feature space, default = 100

-- --neighbor_sel
+- --neighbor_sel: the number of nearest neighbors used for each peak when performing the pseudo training sample selection, default = 30.
+Please note that $neighbor_sel<=$neighbor.

-- --model_type
+- --model_type: the prediction model used in ReDiscover, default = 'LogisticRegression', available values: {'XGBoostClassifier','LogisticRegression'}.
+ReDiscover supports using the logistric regression model or the XGBoost classifier as the prediction model.

 - --ratio_1